Twenmod/HeliTrace/README.md

+This is a raytraced on rails shooter made in 8 weeks for BLOCK C of the Programming track at Breda University of Aplied Sciences

 # running
 1) Open "tmpl_2025-rt.sln"
 2) make sure you select the correct startup project i.e *1.
 Basics* and not UnitTests